Milansuman/forum-scraper/README.md

 ### Windows

-Install the latest version of python from [text link](https://www.python.org/downloads/ "python.org")
+Install the latest version of python from [the official website](https://www.python.org/downloads/ "python.org")

 Install virtualenv